-Marcella Rosen, senior vice president and media director of N W Ayer Inc., contended that the erosion of network audiences could
+Marcella Rosen, senior vice president and media director of N W Ayer Inc., contended that the erosion of network audiences could begin to reverse itself in 1984.

 In a speech before the annual convention of the Magazine Publishers Association in Hamilton, Bermuda, Rosen acknowledged that over the past four years, network television audiences have declined as cable television and pay cable continue to grow.
 "Based on this set of facts," Rosen said, "only one conclusion could be drawn: The decline of network television will continue in the coming years.
 Right?
 Wrong!
-Wrong!
 Wrong!"